Want to know the average lifespan of a French Bulldog? You’re in the right place.

 The absolute worst thing you can do to your dog is to put them in a kennel or a crate for twelve hours or more while you’re at work.
 Frenchie’s are naturally curious animals who need a lot of room to play around.
 If you just put your dog in a crate while you’re away it can actually decrease their lifespan.

 Most dog experts recommend that you devote a room to your new puppy, especially if you plan on being away for more than a few hours at a time.
-Fill the room with all your Frenchie’s favorite toys, a nice doggie bed, a supply of food (both wet and dry) and water to last through the day.
+Fill the room with all your Frenchie’s favorite toys, a nice doggie bed, and water to last through the day.

 A Frenchie is similar to a small child, which does mean you will have to baby-proof any room that your Frenchie will be in.
 Also, French Bulldogs love to chew, chew, chew.
 Make sure all the toys you provide are safe for strong jaws, but of course still fun for your pup!